Do you intend to become a freelancer in Germany? Learn how to Register for Self-Employment in Germany in this step by step guide.

 Note how I have been using the phrase ‘self-employment’ and ‘self-employed entity’ throughout this post.
 That is because in Germany self-employment is divided into certain categories and sub-categories.

-Before you fill this form, read this post to determine what kind of self-employment you fit in – Freiberufler or Gewerbe?
+If you are unsure then read this post to determine what kind of self-employment you fit in – Freiberufler or Gewerbe?

 But if you are in a hurry, here is a quick overview: